linz/linz-data-importer/README.md

 * [geodata.nzdf.mil.nz](geodata.nzdf.mil.nz) (Te Ope Kātua o Aotearoa - New Zealand Defence Force)

 ## Selecting a Service / Protocol
-The LDS Plugin supports data served over WFS, WMS and WMTS protocols.
+The LDS Plugin supports data served over WFS and WMTS protocols.
 Please see the resource available on the
 [LINZ website](http://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/which-web-service-should-i-use) for more on these protocols.